8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Fake Wood Flooring can look extremely different online vs. in-person.
-That’s why we love Proximity Mill and Libery Home since they look nearly identical to real wood without the price tag and offer samples you can order directly from their website or retailers.
+That’s why we love Proximity Mill and Liberty Home since they look nearly identical to real wood without the price tag and offer samples you can order directly from their website or retailers.
 Check them out here:

 Look, we’re not going to BS you here.
 Hardwood is amazing.
 But there are lots of applications it’s not suited for.
 And for many people, its price range can be a problem.
 So even though “fake wood” or “faux-wood” is sometimes used to disparage a product, we’re here to end that stigma.